masc-ucsc/docs/docs/pyrope/04-variables.md

 * `boolean`: either `true` or `false`
 * `enum`: enumerated values, optionally with a per-case payload (the equivalent of a tagged union)
 * `comb`: A function or pure combinational logic
-* `int`: which is signed integer of unlimited precision
+* `signed`: a signed integer of unlimited precision
 * `mod`: A module with state/clock or side-effects
 * `range`: A one hot encoding of values `1..=3 == 0ub1110`
 * `string`: which is a sequence of characters